aosterhage/advent-of-code/README.md

 ### Rust
 All Rust solutions will be located under a `rust` directory.
 This directory is the project root for that day and each project utilizes `Cargo` for management.
-This requires you to have `Cargo` installed and available in your `PATH` to run.
+This requires you to have `Cargo` installed to run the solutions.
 Navigate to the project root and issue the commands you want.

 - To run the solution and print the answers: